Menstruation and Women Health

 Please click here Vaginal Infection for more information about infection cause, symptom and treatment.

-The things to be worried about include if the discharge has a yellow or green color, is clumpy like cottage cheese, or has a bad odor.
+The things to be worried about include if the discharge has a yellow or green colour is clumpy like cottage cheese or has a bad odour.

 Different Types of Discharge

-Thick and white discharge is common during menstrual cycle.
+Thick and white discharge is common during the menstrual cycle.
 Normal white discharge is not accompanied by itching.
-If itching is present, thick white discharge can indicate a yeast infection.
+If itching is present, a thick white discharge can indicate a yeast infection.

 Clear and stretchy: